The Karezza Method

 In her book, Stockham explained that the practice of Karezza could be a means of birth control, as she fully believed women should have the right to decide when they wanted to get pregnant.
 Stockham also hoped it would prevent men who practiced Karezza from raping their wives, promoting gender equality in sexual realms, and, last but far from least, she saw Karezza as a cure for marriages that were in jeopardy.
 Stockham fully believed that Karezza men — those who refrained from ejaculation — could make for better partners and, in turn, create healthier and happier relationships.
 Women, on the other hand, were free to orgasm.
 However, Stockham's theory eventually encouraged women also to control their orgasms.

 Despite Stockham's efforts, the Karezza Method never gained the popularity she had hoped until recently.
 Trying to pinpoint exactly the one person — or a handful of people — who have brought Karezza back into sexual discussions is hard to say.
 But, according to Google, there's been a +494% increase in searches for the Karezza Method in the United States within the last three months alone and articles about it have been found on Goop, Vogue, Refinery29, and many other sites.
-Perhaps, the new interest stems from coming out the other side of COVID and wanting to slow down and experience sexual acts on a deeper and more spiritual level.
-Or maybe it's because people are looking for a change, as well as a challenge, and Karezza, also known as coitus reservatus, is the challenge that people want to try.
+Maybe it's because people are looking for a change, as well as a challenge, and Karezza, also known as coitus reservatus, is the challenge that people want to try.

 What are the benefits of Karezza?